MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 - **Detection origin**: The values you can select depend on the **Detection origin** values on the tab.

 When you're finished in the **Filter** flyout, select **Apply**.
 To clear the filters, select :::image type="icon" source="media/m365-cc-sc-clear-filters-icon.png" border="false"::: **Clear filters**.

+Clicking anywhere in a row other than the check box next to the first column opens a details flyout.
+What's available in the flyout depends on the nature of the evidence (email message, file, URL, etc.).

 ### Entities tab in the investigation details